 It involves claims on behalf of victims of crime that were raped, abducted, assaulted, or killed because the operator or owner of a hotel, apartment, hospital, shopping mall, concert arena, or other similar location negligently failed to offer sufficient security.

 What Are Common Injuries in Premises Liability Cases?

-If property owners don’t keep or make their premises safe from hazards in Atlanta, GA, the consequences can be serious for visitors and guests.
+If property owners do not keep or make their premises safe from hazards in Atlanta, GA, the consequences can be serious for visitors and guests.
 Exposed electrical wires, holes in concrete where people walk, broken stairs, unattended swimming pools, or failing structures can all lead to life-altering injuries.

 The most common types of injuries in premises liability cases include: